fnplus/HACKTOBERFEST-2020-flutter-interview-questions/README.md

    * Whenever possible, use the `const` constructor, because this will tell Flutter that it doesn't need to rebuild the widget.
    * Keep the subtree of a stateful widget as small as possible.
 If a stateful widget needs to have a widget subtree under it, create a custom widget for the stateful widget and give it a `child` parameter.

+21. How to avoid widget remount while working with Bottom navigation tabs?

+    Hot reload maintains the app state while updating the UI almost instantaneously.
+Hot restart, by comparison, takes a little longer because it resets the app state to its initial conditions before updating the UI.
+Both of these are faster than doing a full restart, which requires recompiling the app.

+    When making significant changes, you need to stop and restart the app.
+On rare occasions, you might have to delete the app from your simulator/emulator or device and reinstall it.

 ## Contributors